vimontgames/vimontgames.github.io/_posts/2024-01-08-BLAS-Building-And-Update.md

 with different material instances.

-In [vgframework](https://github.com/vimontgames/vgframework), the mesh models are cooked without knowledge of the materials used and it's up to every **MeshModelInstance** can choose the materials to use.
+In [vgframework](https://github.com/vimontgames/vgframework), the mesh models are cooked without knowledge of the materials used and it's up to every **MeshModelInstance** to choose the materials to use.

 A **MeshModel** holds a map of its different BLAses variants.
 A key is built from the materials used by the graphic instance so that the same configuration (e.g. Opaque/Opaque/Alphablend) return the same BLAS and